Jiyanenm/iOSLoginApp/README.md

-## Please NOTE I have manually tried to convert th android project into IOS.
+## Please NOTE I have manually tried to convert the android project into IOS.
 I have never done or code in swift before.
-I made research and manual created these files using notePad++,
+I made a research and manual created these files using notePad++,Another issue is I dont have a MAC-BOOK/laptop to create such apps.
+But Im looking forward to buy one soon and create more projects in IOS.

-Another issue is I dont have a MAC-BOOK laptop to create such apps.
+## Thank you...Happy coding

 ## Features